 I have also asked her to contact G.Dhananjayan to make a dispute claim about this issue.

 3. As mentioned earlier in this article, the theatre actors were used in the movie to bring in authenticity to the roles.

 4. Surprisingly, there were substantial rains during the 1981 monsoon season, and the film was expected to release in October.
 Although, producers were wary of repercussions.
 Balachander was confident about the audience.
 And the audience responded in the right way.

 5. The film received two national awards in the next year – Best Feature Film in Tamil and Best Screenplay award for K.Balachander.

 6. R.K.Raman, who was introduced in this movie as Vathiyar became Vathiyar Raman later.

-7. Eventually, the Tamil Nadu Government amended the Tamil Nadu Cinemas (Regulation) Act of 1955 in 1987 to make a provision to prohibit any movie that might badly depict sitting MLAs and MPs.
+7. Eventually, the Tamil Nadu Government amended the Tamil Nadu Cinemas (Regulation) Act of 1955 in 1987 to make a provision to prohibit any movie that might poorly depict sitting MLAs and MPs.
 The amendment still stands.

-8. There is not any known negative copy of the movie.
+8. There is not any known negative copy of the film.
 So whatever copies are in circulation is the ones available.
 If you want to see the movie, there is a version available on the Youtube.

-9. The play has been translated into many languages in India and it is still staged.
+9. The play has been translated into many languages in India, and it is still staged.

 - The Best of Tamil Cinema – Volume 2 by G. Dhananjayan